Rozanova/WebDesignCourse/Syllabus.md

 ##### HW:
-* Update your prorotype based on feedback and post final link to the #homework channel on Slack.
+* Update your prototype based on feedback and post final link to the #homework channel on Slack.